NelisW/my3D-Trium/building/Trium-calibration.md

 [MiR advised](http://trium3d.proboards.com/thread/94/bed-positional-stability-good?page=2&scrollTo=838): As a test you could try if round-robin swapping the motor connectors (X->Y Y->Z Z->X ) also moves the problem.
-**When you swap motor wires (between X, Y, and Z towers), also swap the end-stop switches to go with the motors.
-If a stepper motor connects to the X driver, the end-stop on the same tower must connect to the X end-stop pins on the RAMPS board.**   If problem is still on same axes then it is something mechanical connected to that specific tower, if the problem moves it is related to electronics/software/configuration.
+**When you swap motor wires (between X, Y, and Z towers), also swap the endstop switches to go with the motors.
+If a stepper motor connects to the X driver, the endstop on the same tower must connect to the X endstop pins on the RAMPS board.**   If problem is still on same axes then it is something mechanical connected to that specific tower, if the problem moves it is related to electronics/software/configuration.
 The swapping did not show conclusive results: but it did show that the bed, even while 'levelled' is not perpendicular to the towers.
 Major re-adjustment was required to re-level the bed and available time cut the experiment short.

 Motor pulley screws are confirmed to be very tight.

-I checked and retightened the screws holding the towers to the top and bottom plates.
+I checked and re-tightened the screws holding the towers to the top and bottom plates.

 And still the x-axis stability is no better than 100 to 150 microns, in random jumps.

 So there is more work to be done.
 My next steps are to

 - check the X-tower stepper motor noise damper.
-- replace the X-tower end-stop PCB.
+- replace the X-tower endstop PCB.
 - replace the DRV8825 driver board.
 - replace the X-tower stepper motor.